Shivraj0/fdk-client-javascript/documentation/APPLICATION.md

 | aggregatorName | string |  |
 | merchantCode | string |  |

-Validate coupon for selected payment mode
+Use this API to validate a coupon against the payment mode such as NetBanking, Wallet, UPI etc.

 *Success Response:*

-Cart Affiliates.
+Success.
+Returns a success message and the coupon validity.
+Refer `PaymentCouponValidate` for more details.

 Schema: `PaymentCouponValidate`